Film Review – Kong: Skull Island (2017)

-After the financial success of 2014’s Godzilla, executives at Warner Bros. decided to move forward with a “MonsterVerse” of sorts, setting up for a future movie with a massive showdown between Godzilla and King Kong.
-The next step to get to that promising monster movie has been released this weekend, and it showcases the other half of the matchup yet to be seen, King Kong.
+After the financial success of 2014’s Godzilla, executives at Warner Bros. decided to move forward with a “MonsterVerse.”
+The movie looks to setup for a future movie with a massive showdown between Godzilla and King Kong.
+The next step to get to that promising monster movie has been released and showcases the other half of the matchup, King Kong.
 The following review of Kong: Skull Island will be spoiler free.

 Although my expectations were pretty high for Kong: Skull Island, I was even more intrigued for the implications of future movies to come.
 It may be a little annoying that almost every semi-major property has to build a cinematic universe these days, but in this case, it feels warranted.
 A movie where Godzilla and King Kong fight sounds pretty great on paper, and that premise alone will absolutely have moviegoers around the world licking their chops.

 The one thing that makes me nervous when there’s an announcement for a new movie universe is that the movies at the beginning of the newly created universe end up worrying too much about setting up future movies that the team involved in the current movie forget to create a compelling story filled with rich characters and intriguing story lines.
 Being that Kong: Skull Island is the first film released since the announcement of the “MonsterVerse,” I entered the theater hoping that my fears would be quickly extinguished.

 Unfortunately, those fears became very apparent as Kong: Skull Island progressed.